dykuang/Liang-Causality/README.md

 # Liang-Causality
- A repo for implementing causality matrix with the method of Liang's information flow
+ A repo for implementing causality matrix with the method of Liang's information flow.

+ ## EXAMPLE USAGE

 Please kindly cite this repository and following papers if you find this repo is helpful in your project.
     📑 X.San Liang, "[Normalized Multivariate Time Series Causality Analysis and Causal Graph Reconstruction](https://www.mdpi.com/1099-4300/23/6/679)", (2021)